 Flying for a number of hours can take a toll on even experienced frequent flyers.
 But there are ways to make long-haul travel a more comfortable experience.
 Here are some helpful tips that will make economy feel more like first/business class — or in the very least, more enjoyable.
 Note: COVID-19 related information now included at bottom of page.

 1. Choose your food carefully

-One study found that carbohydrate-rich foods such as spaghetti, whole grain bread, and oatmeal make it easier to cope with jet lag.
+One study found that carbohydrate-rich foods such as pastas, whole grain bread, and oatmeal make it easier to cope with jet lag.
 According to the study, higher levels of insulin make it easier to transition from one sleep and eating schedule to another.
 Carb-rich foods help induce insulin secretion, which is why they may be helpful in preventing (or minimizing) jet lag.

 2. Pack snacks